hari01584/xTIntranet/README.md

 ## xTIntranet - LAN Gaming over EACCESS

+### OBSOLETE: Due to recent changes in EACCESS wifi, all the lan protocols (IPV4 and 6) are opened, You don't need xTIntranet anymore, just directly connect to target computer IPv4 address.
+This tutorial is Obsolete for Thapar's Wifi.

 LAN Gaming over Thapar's Wifi (EACCESS, etc) made possible :)!!
 ### Why?
 Cause why not?
 Who doesn't want to play with their pals and enjoy a fun gaming session together?
 All without any hassles of hosting global servers or gathering into one room to allow for LAN gaming over mobile hotspots/ethernet!